AaronSaikovski/pyazvalidatemoveresources/README.md

 - 2.0 - Now uses command line arguments and better error handling, other bug fixes.
 - 3.0 - Now uses modules and has limited unit testing.
 - 3.0.2 - New makefile and updated github action.
+- 3.0.3 - Updated to use poetry - see makefile
 ### Description

 This script takes a Source SubscriptionID and Source ResourceGroup as parameters, analyzes the subscription/resource group.